ChrisEmmerson/Carehome_hospital_discharge_study/README.md

 # Carehome_hospital_discharge_study
 This repository contains the R code used to analyse data for the study led by PHW into care home discharges and COVID outbreaks.
-The study is entitled: 'Risk factors for outbreaks of COVID-19 in care homes following hospital discharge: a national cohort analysis' The study has been submitted for peer-review.
-A pre-print of the study is available from MedRvix here: https://www.medrxiv.org/content/10.1101/2020.08.24.20168955v1
+The study is entitled: 'Risk factors for outbreaks of COVID-19 in care homes following hospital discharge: a national cohort analysis' and was peer-reviewed and accepted for publication by Influenza and Other Respiratory Viruses.
+THe final text is available open access at https://onlinelibrary.wiley.com/doi/10.1111/irv.12831

 The study was carried out within Public Health Wales with the support of Swansea University Medical School.